-This article is cross-posted from Access.
+This article is cross-posted

 The past week has been a busy one for the evolving world of Middle East digital freedom: a censorship bill before the Jordanian parliament prompted a blackout of local websites, the resignation of the Iraqi ICT minister fanned fears a draconian cybersecurity bill would secure immediate passage, the Lebanese Telecommunications minister condemned online censorship in a Twitter interview, Bahrain announced it would consider legislation criminalizing Tweets that ‘offend’ members of the ruling family and their allies, and the Tunisians came full circle from worst regional offender to the region’s first member of the global Freedom Online Coalition.